An office with a view on Denali

 Focus Alaska is a weekly series here on High Latitude Style about things unique to life in Alaska.

-Business casual outfit of the day
+Fall business casual outfit of the day

 Since it was cold outside, I went for layering a jean jacket over a cashmere sweater over a long sleeve Tee (non-visible on purpose).
 Also I am wearing two pair of tights for extra insulation.
 I kept the look in classic black, white and blue.
 Since the skirt has some hints of tan color, I repeated the hue with a tan collar that I pinned to the jacket with safety pins.
 The collar was a thrift find at a store in town more than 10 years ago.
 The outfit photos were taken in front of a historic gasoline pump at a local restaurant.